 Despite having significantly decreased coverage in news media outlets over the past decade, eating disorders remain quite prevalent, particularly among young women and girls.
 More than simply a wish to be thin, eating disorders embody your struggle with themes of control and psychological, metaphorical hunger.
 Full Living: A Psychotherapy Practice, has several clinicians who specialize in eating disorders in Center City of Philadelphia, Pennsylvania, as well as surrounding neighborhoods.
 Eating disorders can be successfully treated, freeing you from anorexia, bulimia and other compulsive binge and eating disorders, resolving your need to control food and hunger.
-Begin your journey by emailing or calling our Center City office, or scheduling your free initial consultation online.
+Begin your journey by emailing or calling our Center City office.request an appointment

 Eating disorders are characterized by a combination of behaviors including extreme caloric restriction, bingeing, and purging by use of vomiting, laxatives, or excessive exercise.
 They are typically associated with a preoccupation with food, diet, and body, and sometimes include body dysmorphia.
 The most common grouping of symptoms is reflected in these diagnoses:

 Anorexia is dominated by excessive caloric restriction and a particularly low body weight.
 Individuals diagnosed with anorexia are often at increased health risk for heart conditions as well as complications for women whose low body weight may result in loss of menstrual functioning.
 People with anorexia typically severely limit not only the amount, but often the types of food they’ll eat, and may additionally exercise compulsively, and purge by inducing vomiting or using laxatives.

 Bulimia is characterized by a cycle of bingeing, followed by purging.
 While purging may be done by self-induced vomiting, some sufferers purge using laxatives, diuretics, fasting, and excessive exercise.